Last updated: March 2026

 AI News in Plain English — The 2-3 most important AI stories of the day, explained so anyone can understand them.
 No acronym soup.
 No assumed knowledge.

-"Why It Matters" Context — Every story connects back to real life.
-When a new AI model drops, the newsletter explains what it actually means for regular people, not just Silicon Valley insiders.
+“Why It Matters” Context — Every story connects back to real life.
+When a new AI model drops, I explain what it actually means for regular people, not just Silicon Valley insiders.

 Transparency matters.
 Here are the real metrics as of March 2026: